Koopman Reduced Order Modeling with Confidence Bounds: Performance and Comparisons

-Figure \ref{fig:kuramoto-eigenvalues-complex-angles} shows the reduced order models' eigenvalues for models with 20, 50, 70, and 100 modes used for reconstruction.
-The set of eigenvalues form a strictly nested sequence of sets parameterized by the number of modes used for reconstruction.
-Specifically, the set of eigenvalues of the 20 mode model is a strict subset of the set of eigenvalues for the 50 mode model which is a strict subset of 70 mode model's eigenvalues, etc. This is a general property of the Koopman ROM algorithm since the method uses the data to compute all of the modes, orders them according to their norm, and then selects a subset in order to build a reduced order model.
-Another property to note is the distribution of the eigenvalues in the complex plane.
-The Type 2 models are distributed in a wedge $W = \set{re^{is} : \forall r \in [0,1], \forall s\in (-\phi, \phi), \phi \in [0,\pi]}$ with $\phi$ increasing with increasing number of modes used for reconstruction.
+Figures \ref{fig:kuramoto-eigenvalues-complex-angles} - \ref{fig:kuramoto-residence-time-complex-angles} show an ablative study similar to the anharmonic oscillator example.
 Figure \ref{fig:kuramoto-reconstruction-complex-angles} shows the reconstruction of the signal of the first oscillator.
 The ROMs predictions converge rapidly to the true signal as the number of modes increases.
 Additionally, the computed variance rapidly converges to 0.
 In fact, one cannot distinguish a $\pm 2$ standard deviation band when using 60 modes or greater.
-See the appendix \ref{sec:app} for a comparison of these reconstructions when using real angles $\theta \in [0, 2\pi)$ and when using the complexified angles $z = \exp(i\theta)$.
-That discussion shows that since the KMD algorithms minimize loss functions using Euclidean distances, a representation for a variable needs to be determined where the Euclidean distance in that new representation closely approximates the natural norm for the original representation of the variable.